domantcor/cs17/README.md

 I also absolutely hate the [textbook](https://drive.google.com/file/d/1vSHU0EFNvhYojpBVP5A3-jagyOX8XS2E/view?usp=sharing), so you can think of this as a mild replacement for it, but you'll still probably have to refer to it a bit even with me writing all of this, unless you really, really, really don't want to.
 If not, I understand; I used other resources for like 98% of the course.

 ### Potential FAQs
 **What version of assembly are you using?** HLA (High Level Assembler - FASM back end, POLINK linker); Version 1.99 build 12920 (prototype).
-The default everything that comes with the quickstart guide I wrote, and what was provided with my own course.
+The default everything that comes with the installation guide I wrote, and what was provided with my own course.

 I'll add to this should there be any more commonly asked questions.